 growing connections to research networks and increasing commercial traffic,

-bytes) of traffic a month.
-By November the traffic had doubled, and NSFNET
+(1 trillion bytes) of traffic a month.
+By November the traffic had doubled,

 was connected to more than 7,500 networks, one third of which were outside

-a series of workshops and studies to plan for transition of the NSFNET to private
+had started conducting a series of workshops and studies to plan for transition

-industry.
-The vehicle that evolved to support this new architecture was a set
+of the network to private industry.
+The vehicle that evolved to support the

 of Network Access Points that acted as